metapages/compute-queues/README.md

-# Project Asman: Public Compute Queues for everyone everywhere all at once
+# Public Compute Queues for everyone everywhere all at once

 https://container.mtfm.io